Everyday is a cloudy day in the life of a disenchanted lawyer.

 With those fat cats getting such huge slices of the pie, how could much be left for a middle class?

-Republican Senator Orrin Hatch: "You reach a point where you say, who is going to pay for all of this?
+Republican Senator Orrin Hatch:"You reach a point where you say, who is going to pay for all of this?
 And it's going to come down to us taxpayers.
 And like I say, it's the Europeanization of America, and that's the worst thing that could possibly happen to our country."

 Who is going to pay for all this?
-Well, probably the same Debt Children who will be paying for the gazillion dollar prescription drug benefit that
+Well, probably the same Debt Children who will be paying for the gazillion dollar prescription drug benefit that you voted for in 2003, Senator.
+Oh, I forgot - Repubs don't ask such questions when a fellow Repub is in office.

 What a joke.
 And who's kidding whom?
 These republicans would be supporting this healthcare bull if McCain had won.